Ahed92Wakim/laravel-db-transaction-retry/README.md

 Retries are attempted when the caught exception matches one of the configured conditions:

 - `Illuminate\Database\QueryException` with a SQLSTATE listed in `retryable_exceptions.sql_states`.
-- `Illuminate\Database\QueryException` with a driver error code listed in `retryable_exceptions.driver_error_codes`.
+- `Illuminate\Database\QueryException` with a driver error code listed in `retryable_exceptions.driver_error_codes` (defaults include `1213` deadlocks and `1205` lock wait timeouts).
 - Any exception instance whose class appears in `retryable_exceptions.classes`.

 Everything else (e.g., constraint violations, syntax errors, application exceptions) is surfaced immediately without logging or sleeping.
 If no attempt succeeds and all retries are exhausted, the last exception is re-thrown.
 In the rare case nothing is thrown but the loop exits, a `RuntimeException` is raised to signal exhaustion.

+## Lock Wait Timeout

+When `lock_wait_timeout_seconds` is configured, the retrier issues `SET SESSION innodb_lock_wait_timeout = {seconds}` on the active connection before each attempt, but only when the retry rules include the lock-wait timeout driver code (`1205`).
+This keeps the timeout predictable even after reconnects or pool reuse, and on drivers that do not support the statement the helper safely ignores the failure.

 ## Logging Behaviour

 By default, logs are written using a dedicated single-file channel per day.
-Override `logging.channel` or `logging.config` to integrate with your own logging stack:
+Override `logging.channel` to integrate with your own logging stack:

 - Success after retries → a warning entry titled `"[trxLabel] [DATABASE TRANSACTION RETRY - SUCCESS] ExceptionClass (Codes) After (Attempts: x/y) - Warning"`.
 - Failure after exhausting retries → an error entry titled `"[trxLabel] [DATABASE TRANSACTION RETRY - FAILED] ExceptionClass (Codes) After (Attempts: x/y) - Error"`.